pinecone-io/pinecone-ts-client/CONTRIBUTING.md

 We welcome contributions to this project.

+## Repl

+For quick troubleshooting, there is a repl available by running `npm run repl`.
+This will start a Node.js repl with the `@pinecone-io/client` package preloaded.
+The `npm` command runs the file `utils/replInit.ts`.

 ## Local testing

 To run all tests locally, excluding the unit tests, you will need to set your Pinecone API key to an environment